benjohnbarnes/Service/README.md

 * Allow units to be tested before services have an implementation. `MockAsyncService` facilities this.
 * Hide implementation details of a service from units that consume them.
 The `AsyncService` interface supports this implementation hiding.
-* Provide a simple async function as the calling interface of services, and also allow other calling interfaces as wished.
+* Provide a simple async function as the calling interface of services, and allow other calling interfaces as wished.
 This is also provided by `AsyncService`.
 * Allow service implementations to be thoroughly unit tested.
-The simple requirements of `URLServiceDefinition` allows for such testing by using `MockURLServer`.
+The simple requirements of `URLServiceDefinition` allows for such testing by using `MockURLRequesting`.
-* Provide a `Context` mechanism so Apps hosting services can provide various additional state to service implementations such as authorisation, logging, error recovery, end point path mappings, etc. This is provided in `URLServiceDefinition` and `URLServiceFactory`.
+* Provide a `Context` mechanism so Apps hosting services can provide various additional state to service implementations such as authorisation, logging, error recovery, end-point path mappings, etc. This is provided in `URLServiceDefinition` and `URLServiceFactory`.
-* Allow modules that use service implementations to be injected with a factory for building services for their units such that a stubbed factory can be provided and modules can thus be tested under stubbed scenarios where real endpoints are not used.
-The same mechanism also allows individual services to be patched for debugging or verbose logging, and various other customisation options.
-Implementations of `URLServiceFactory` support this.
+* Allow modules that use service implementations to be injected with a `URLServiceFactory` for building services for their units. `URLSessionServiceFactory` will build real services, but a stubbed implementation can be used to test modules or entire applications independent of the network.